drphilmarshall/OM10/examples/LSST/OM10_LSSTDESC_notes.md

 cosmological_parameters--wa   -6.870567e-03   2.631039e-01
 like   -inf   nan
 ```
-The `omega_m` PDF is broad, but does seem to be shifted somewhat to higher values (0.57 +/- 0.18) - we should re-run with a different sample and check this.
-The Hubble constant `h` (0.713 +/- 0.007) is possibly also shifted low (but less significantly).
+- The `omega_m` PDF is broad, but does seem to be shifted somewhat to higher values (0.57 +/- 0.18) - we should re-run with a different sample and check this.
+- The Hubble constant `h` (0.713 +/- 0.007) is possibly also shifted low (but less significantly).
 Nice to see 1% precision even with freely varying curvature and Dark Energy parameters.
-Likewise, nice to see `omega_k` come out to be (-0.00002 +/- 0.00016).
-Its possible that this is a result of mismatched sampling distribution (when generating data) and likelihood; it could also just be a phase space effect, from the large uniform prior volume in the other parameters.
-First step should be to make a "corner plot" showing all 1 and 2-D marginalized PDFs.
+- Likewise, nice to see `omega_k` come out to be (-0.00002 +/- 0.00016) (very high precision!), and the Dark Energy parameters inferred from strong lensing alone (albeit with precision +/-0.2 in `w0` and +/-0.26 `wa`).
+- It's possible that the `omega-m` bias (if it's real) is a result of mismatched sampling distribution (when generating data) and likelihood; it could also just be a phase space effect, from the large uniform prior volume in the other parameters.

+## Next Steps

+- First we need to make a "corner plot" showing all 1 and 2-D marginalized PDFs, to look for parameter degeneracies and volume effects.
+Converting these notes into an IPython notebook would enable that.
+- We need to check that using $\lambda_D = 0.0$ gives reasonable sampling distributions for our distances.
+Suyu et al needed a much higher offset, so that the shape of the PDF came out right. *Probably* an unoffset lognormal is OK, but let's make some simple test plots with different $\lambda$ values and see how they look.
+- It would be interesting to do a run with the Planck likelihood included, to see how much we can learn about the Dark Energy parameters from CMB + time delay lenses.
+And then of course we'd like to see how SL interacts with the other probes in a DESC-wide forecast.

+## Issues

 - PM wrote two `cosmosis` issues about 1) [the samples with `-inf` log likelihood being accepted by `emcee` and then used by `postprocess`](https://bitbucket.org/joezuntz/cosmosis/issues/119/do-emcee-and-postprocess-deal-correctly), and 2) [the contents (header line? credible intervals?) of the `medians.txt` file.](https://bitbucket.org/joezuntz/cosmosis/issues/118/medians-file-contains-incorrect-header)